He Named Me Malala: Critical reception

-The film received mixed to positive reviews from critics.
 On Rotten Tomatoes, the film has a rating of 71% based on 110 reviews, with an average rating of 6.6/10.
 The site's consensus reads, "He Named Me Malala spotlights a worthy subject, but without the focus her story deserves."
-On Metacritic, the film has a score of 61 out of 100, based on 25 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 61 out of 100, based on 25 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Accolades

 The film received two Women's Image Network Awards nominations, including Best Documentary and Best Producer.
 It was nominated at the 69th British Academy Film Awards for Best Documentary.
 It lost to Amy.

 Soundtrack

 The official soundtrack to the film, featuring original score composed by Thomas Newman, was released digitally on October 2, 2015 and physically on October 30, 2015 by Sony Classical.
 Additional tracks, that were not included on the official soundtrack, includes: "Happiness" (traditional) - performed by Form IV Class of Kisaruni Secondary School 2014, "I Am Many" - written by Alicia Keys and Thomas Newman and "Story to Tell" by Alicia Keys.